Helloz18/PayMyBuddyApp/README.md

 * set PMB as owner
 * save
 * right-clic on database paymybuddy and go to sql editor
-* paste content of the paymybudy.sql file present in the resources folder
+* paste content of the paymybudy.sql file and data.sql file present in the resources folder
 * execute

 Now the database is set and the table "type_of_transfer" contains data.